-NEET-UG re-test can be conducted only if sanctity of exam lost on large scale: Supreme Court
+NEET-UG re-test can be conducted only if sanctity of exam violated on large scale: Supreme Court

 The court asked the petitioners what the direction of the investigation in the matter should be.

-The 2024 undergraduate National Eligibility-Cum-Entrance Test can be conducted again only if the sanctity of the test held on May 5 was lost on a large scale due to leaked questions, the Supreme Court said on Thursday, Bar and Bench reported.
+The 2024 undergraduate National Eligibility-Cum-Entrance Test can be conducted again only if the sanctity of the test held on May 5 was violated on a large scale due to leaked questions, the Supreme Court said on Thursday, Bar and Bench reported.

 A bench of Chief Justice DY Chandrachud, Justices JB Pardiwala and Manoj Misra was hearing a batch of petitions seeking a fresh exam citing alleged paper leaks, optical mark recognition sheet manipulations, impersonation and cheating.